mmahmoudian/tmp-place/README.md

 --------------------------------------------------------------------------------

 ## Project structure
+This project will have three binary files:
+1. `server` which handles the http requests for upload and download
+2. `cleaner` which clean up the files based on TTL and other factors, and updates the database
+3. `admin` which comes with some administrations tools

+The source code for these are under their respective folders in `cmd/`.
+Each of these files can have their own modules which are under their respective names under `internals/`, and there is also a shared module which is used by multiple of them and can be found under `internals/shared/`
-The main program is in `main.go`, and there are helper functions that are stored in the `helpres/` directory.
-The filenames in the `helpres/` is based on their general function and each file can contain more than one function.
-The test units for the helper functions are named like `helpres/*_test.go`.
+The filenames in the `internals/` are based on their general criteria (e.g., `file.go`, `time.go`) and each file can contain more than one function.
+The test units for the module functions are in files that have the same name but suffixed with `_test.go`.

 --------------------------------------------------------------------------------